freaker2112/kindle-id/README.md

 Make sure you make "kindle-id" executable with: chmod u+rx kindle-id

-You can then run the app with "kindle-id {path/to/html}"
+You can then run the app with "kindle-id {path/to/html}"\

+If you want to use this on macos, replace "grep" in "kindle-id" with "ggrep"